 Hazel is deeply wise.
 She holds the secrets of the earth within her.
 Love her and she’ll tell you where to quench your thirst… for water and for knowledge.
 What’s more, she’ll bless you with a silver tongue for telling others what you’ve learned.

 And then, there is the whole palm oil thing.
-This vegetable oil has 41% saturated fat (the bad kind, but just half what palm kernel oil has….) and no trans fats (the worst offender).
+This vegetable oil has 41% saturated fat (the bad kind) but no trans fats (the worst offender).
 So maybe palm oil is only half bad?
-The jury is still out, but I think there could be a place for modest amounts of palm oil in our food.
-However… health is not the only concern opponents to palm oil have.
-Over-farming of the rainforest is threatening endangered animals, like the gorgeous orangutan.
+The jury is still out.
+But human health is not the only concern with palm oil.
+Over-farming of the rain-forest is threatening endangered animals, like the gorgeous orangutan.
 Our elf Hazel would definitely be sympathetic to this cause!

 Here’s an idea.
 You can make your own hazelnut spread.
-It’s not hard if you have a food processor.
-You get to say how much sugar is enough, and you can simply leave out the palm oil or use olive oil instead.
+It’s easy if you have a food processor.
+You get to say how much sugar is enough, and you can simply leave out the palm oil or use coconut oil instead.

 Vinny’s Homemade Hazelnut Chocolate “Nutella”

 Makes about 2 1/4 cups.
 Store in the fridge.